Solicitors for You

 Executors are required to follow all of the directions that the deceased provide in their will.
 They should always act in the best interests of the beneficiaries.
 If you have concerns about choosing an executor, or would prefer that these responsibilities be handled by a professional executor rather than a friend or family member, contact us to discuss our services.
 As well as acting in this capacity, we can help you to apply for a grant of probate, or provide help and advice when selling probate property.

-Beneficiaries are the individuals who inherit the money, property, possessions, and other estate assets after a person dies.
+Beneficiaries are the individuals who inherit the money, property, possessions and other estate assets after a person dies.
 The possessions left by the person who has passed away are required to be distributed to the beneficiaries according to the specific provisions of the will.

 Beneficiaries must be named in the will in order to inherit anything from the estate.
 If there is no valid will, beneficiaries may inherit under the intestacy rules.
-The intestacy rules specify that estates with no will are inherited automatically by the surviving spouse, or if the deceased was unmarried, to any children or grandchildren.

-In short, yes.
-Executors can sell property without the approval of all beneficiaries, as their duty is to always act in the best interests of the estate and follow the instructions set out in the will.
+In most cases, executors can sell property without the approval of all beneficiaries, as their duty is to always act in the best interests of the estate and follow the instructions set out in the will.
+If it is written in the will that the property (or any other of the deceased's assets) should be sold, it is the executors’ duty to sell the property in the best interests of the estate.

-If there are no specific instructions in the will relating to the property, executors should act reasonably and always in the best interests of the estate.
-This includes obtaining a fair market value for the property and not selling it at a significantly lower price.
+Their due diligence to the deceased's property includes obtaining a fair market value for the property and not selling it at a significantly lower price.
 Selling the property at a discounted price could see the executor liable for the difference, as it could be argued they have denied the beneficiaries of a portion of their inheritance.

+There are occasions on which beneficiaries may disagree with the sale of the property, the choice of buyer or the price.
 If there is a disagreement over the sale of the property between beneficiaries, the executor may need to seek legal advice to ensure they are acting in accordance with their duties.

-In addition to this, the sale of the property can be dependent on how it was by owned the deceased.
+In addition to this, the sale of the property can be dependent on how it was owned by the deceased.
 A property can be held in three ways:

-- In the deceased’s sole name.
+1. In the deceased’s sole name.

-- As joint tenants with another person.
+2. As joint tenants with another person.

-- As tenants in common with another person.
+3. As tenants in common with another person.

 Property owned solely by the deceased

 If the property was owned wholly by the deceased, the sales process can be relatively simple.
-Selling the property will require a Grant of Probate which confirms the executor’s legal authority to handle the estate’s affairs.
+Selling the property will require a Grant of Probate or a Grant of Letters of

 Property owned as joint tenants